Lesson 3 of 6

 Many interpreters have found in the Song elements of Egyptian love poetry or themes related to Canaanite fertility religion.
 Others see it as the product of a time and place where love poetry was written to be performed at banquets by professional singers.

-The Song’s invocation of Solomon suggests a connection with Israel’s wisdom tradition, material that typically deals with issues of human life and conduct in this world.
+The Song’s invocation of Solomon suggests a connection with Solomon, plausibly because he was a man with many wives, a reputed lover and because of his association with Israel’s Wisdom tradition, material that typically deals with issues of human life and conduct in this world.